-To log back into your CERTIFIED account, visit motorsportsafety.litmos.com
+To log into your CERTIFIED account, visit motorsportsafety.litmos.com

 Your “competitive advantage” is in the way you organize your events, your schedule, locations/facilities, pricing, and the customer experience you provide your students.
 Safety is a different story.
 This is no different from how airlines operate.
 They each provide different levels of services, as well as pricing, but they must all meet or exceed the safety standards set by the FAA.
 And they all benefit from this, as all suffer when a serious incident occurs.

-No. However, the Motorsport Safety Foundation does provide the online Level 1 Certification course, and then establishes the minimum standards for instructor training programs, relying on the various HPDE Organizers to conduct them.
+No. However, the Motorsport Safety Foundation does provide the Level 1 certification online course, and then establishes the minimum standards for Instructor Training Programs, relying on the various HPDE Organizers to conduct them.